 If you are a couple live-in care really is a cost-effective option.
 In a care home you would be charged double for two bedrooms.
 With live-in care there is only a nominal cost if two people receive care at the same address.

 While the costs for live-in care is comparable with care home prices it does depend on the level of care provided.
 Please call our care advisors today on 03330 605 255 to see how we can help you – we can arrange an assessment of you or your loved one’s needs, so you can get a true understanding as to the cost of care at home.

 Residential care facilities

-- Ability to remain as independent as possible living in your own space, with 24-hour emergency support if you need it.
+Ability to remain as independent as possible by living in your own space, with 24-hour emergency support, if you need it.

-- They should only be considered if care needs are low.
-Whilst 24-hour call out support is available there is no plan of care to support your needs, so care provided will be reactive and not proactive.
+They should only be considered if care needs are low.
+Whilst 24-hour, call-out support is available, there is no plan of care to support your needs.
+The care provided will be reactive and not proactive.

-- Complex and specialist conditions cannot be supported in an assisted living facility.
+Complex and special conditions cannot be supported in an assisted living facility.

-An assisted living facility is typically rented, and the weekly fee charged will depend on the size of your dwelling and the other facilities on offer within the community, as well as location in the country.
+An assisted living facility is typically rented, and the weekly fee charged will depend on the size of your dwelling, the facilities on offer and the location.
 It is likely that if nursing care is offered then this will be an additional cost to the weekly accommodation cost.
 Some providers may also charge separately for use of the communal facilities, so it is worth looking at the cost over a longer period.
-Unlike care homes, you will still have to finance your current outgoings, for example food.
+Unlike care homes, you will still have to finance your current outgoings, for example, food.

 Residential care is when you move out of your own home and move into a communal residence to receive the care you need.
 There are different types of residential settings – some only support general care needs, like companionship, personal care, mobility care (referred to as residential care), whilst others provide support for complex care and medical needs – these are nursing homes.
 Most residential care operators provide homes that offer three levels of care, typically on three different floors – residential, nursing and specialist care for conditions like dementia.